 Private limited companies and LLPs are two types of business structures that have to be incorporated at Companies House under the Companies Act 2006 and the LLP Act 2000, respectively.
 They share some similarities, such as limited liability for members, and more extensive filing and reporting requirements.

-However, companies and LLPs are vastly different, primarily the flexibility of their internal management structures and the taxation of profits.
+However, companies and LLPs are vastly different, primarily vis-à-vis the flexibility of their internal management structures and how profits are taxed.
 Take a look at our bullet lists below for a fuller understanding of their similarities and differences.

 About private limited companies